STEELISI/dns-proxy/README.md

 * A CPU with SSSE3 support

 ## Compilation
-I've only tested compilation with GCC 9 and Intel C++ Compiler.
+I've only tested compilation with GCC 9 and ICC 2020.2.
+It may work on other compilers.

+DPDK was at version 19.11.2 when I tested it.

 Build with `cmake` by running: